rantahar/Lattice-Field-Theory/source/index.rst

    :label:

 How does this work on the lattice?
-The transition is not instantaneous, but get's smoothed over a small span of temperatures.
+The transition is not instantaneous, but gets smoothed over a small span of temperatures.
 The derivative of the energy in fact grow with the volume.

 .. math::